 I have been married and divorced.
 Twice.

 There’s nothing new in any of this stuff.
-I don’t claim to be unique, but I hope my story sets the scene for lessons I have such a passion for developing mental toughness in myself and others.
+I am not special or unique, but I hope my story sets the scene for lessons I have such a passion for developing mental toughness in myself and others.

 Kym Kapadia, Chief Commercial Officer, Aprirose Real Estate Investment